 Next to the Apply Changes button on the Graphics Form is the Tool Selection button.
 This button allows the tools defined in the Tracker form to affect certain atom selections, rather than simply a single atom or the entire molecule.
 Only one atom selection, if any, can be assigned to the tools.
 To make the assignment, click on the desired representation in the browser window so that it is highlighted, then press the Tool Selection button.
-If you have multiple representations or multiple molecules loaded, the button will be lighted only when the assigned representation in the browser window (when it is found, the Tool Selection button should be on) and press the button.
+If you have multiple representations or multiple molecules loaded, the button will be lighted only when the assigned representation is highlighted.
+To clear the assignment, again highlight the previously assigned representation in the browser window (when it is found, the Tool Selection button should be on) and press the button.
 Deleting the assigned representation also has the effect of clearing the assignment.